Lexicon-LTU-2025/exercise-react-todo-list/README.md

 # React Todo List with Router

 In this exercise I want you to create a todo list with React Typescript.
 The todo list is will be simple, not any fancy functionalities or animations _(unless you relly want to get creative)_.
 The purpose is to solve as much as possible with React and apply a react mindset while also adding a router.
-I have created a React TS application to you that is ready to be used.

-**Before you start, you must run a `npm install` in this folder in order to install all the dependencies.
-Then you do a `npm run dev` in order to start the application.
-NO "Live Server" usage here as Vite will fire up a development server for you.**

-The exercise comes in different steps that you must follow.
+The exercise comes in two steps that you must follow.
 Each step comes with a set of user stories.
 A user story is basically just a requirement of your application but it comes like a description of a feature.

 Read the instructions carefully and and don't try to do everything at the same time.
 Work user story for user story.

-### Step 1 - _(No router)_
+## Step 1

 Remember here to use state und utilize props.
 Also place the state(s) in the appropriate component(s).